Maghish/react-firebase-template/README.md

 6. Then at the "your apps" section create a web app
 7. Name your web app and fill in other details
 > **💡 NOTE**
-*don't enable firebase hosting option while creating the app, which could break this template*
+Don't enable firebase hosting option while creating the app, which could break this template
 1. Copy your app's configuration
 2. Open [`firebase.js`](./src/firebase.js) and paste the configuration in the commented area like:
 ```javascript